 How does someone qualify as an accredited investor?

-As an individual, to qualify as an accredited investor, you must meet at least one of these criteria:
+As an individual or natural person, to qualify as an accredited investor, your income or net worth must meet certain thresholds based on at least one of these criteria:

-- Not including your primary residence, your net worth is over $1 million
+- Not including the value of your primary residence, your net worth is over $1 million.
+The value of a primary residence is not used when calculating your assets.

-- For each of the last two years, your income was more than $200,000, and you can reasonably expect a similar income this year
+- For each of the last two years of your federal tax returns, your earned income was more than $200,000, and you can reasonably expect a similar income this year

-- You and your spouse’s combined income for each of the past two years exceeded $300,000, and you can reasonably expect similar income this year
+- You and your spouse’s joint income for each of the past two years exceeded $300,000, and you have a reasonable expectation to earn a similar income in the current year

 An organization qualifies as an accredited investor if: